Southern Counties Staffordshire Bull Terrier Society

-Staffordshire Bull Terriers are the 5th most popular dog in the UK for good reason but unfortunately there are some owners that act irresponsibly and give us all a bad name.
+Staffordshire Bull Terriers are one of the most popular dog's in the UK for good reason but unfortunately there are some owners that act irresponsibly and give us all a bad name.

 Keep your dog under control Remain calm, keep your temper

-Dog owners in the area are asked to hand over any dog they feel may be a ‘pit bull type’ of dog to the Police, without fear of prosecution.
-You must understand that if you hand over your dog HE WILL BE KILLED.
+The Police will ask any dog owners to hand over any dog they feel may be a ‘pit bull type’ of dog without fear of prosecution.
+You must understand that if you hand over your dog HE COULD BE DESTROYED.

 What if my dog is seized?

 The provisions of the Dangerous Dogs Act 1991 still apply in that if you do not hand over your dog under an amnesty and it is later seized, you are still under no legal obligation to sign seized dogs over for destruction.

 If you sign over ownership of your dog it will be destroyed.

 If you don’t sign your dog over, you have the right to a Court hearing.

 Only a court can order the destruction of your dog.
 It may be possible for the Court to order the registration of your dog onto the Index of Exempted Dogs, proving that he or she poses no threat to the public and certain requirements can be met.

 How can I prove that my dog is a Staffordshire Bull Terrier?